Privacy is guaranteed. Please read terms of service agreement before purchasing items.

 can expect 8-10 years of service with proper installation and

-especially with removal in the winter months, when not needed for cooling.
+especially with removal of pergola cover in the winter months, when not needed for cooling.

 Abrasion from rubbing against structure is what degrades a panel in